← Portfolio

 2. Filter out past events

-3. Auto-pass movies on your watchlist and artists from your Spotify top 200
+3. Auto-pass movies on my watchlist and artists from my Spotify top 200

-4. Score everything else 0-10 with a local LLM based on your preferences
+4. Score everything else 0-10 with a local LLM against my preference profile

 5. Drop anything below the FOMO threshold (e.g., 9.2)